jake-knerr/chess/README.md

 #### States are applied to content for styling that may change during runtime.

-They should not be used to change default or static styling.
+They should not be used to style default or static styling.

 ```css
 .btn {